New York University Study Away

 Second, they should consult their academic adviser in the College Advising Center (Silver Center, 100 Washington Square East, Room 905; 212-998-8130), or, if they have already declared a major, in their department, for more detailed and customized advice and approval of a specific course of study.
 Before students can register for study away courses, their adviser must approve the course work they will complete.

-Some study away courses bearing the suffixes -AD (NYU Abu Dhabi) and -SHU (NYU Shanghai) are approved not to count against each CAS student's 16-point allowance in the other schools of NYU.
+Some study away courses bearing the suffixes -AD or -UH (NYU Abu Dhabi) and -SHU (NYU Shanghai) are approved not to count against each CAS student's 16-point allowance in the other schools of NYU.
 In addition, some of these courses are also approved to count toward a CAS major or minor, either as a course equivalent or as a major/minor elective.
 Students should check with their adviser and view course descriptions at the NYU Abu Dhabi and NYU Shanghai websites.

 Third and finally, students who are interested in studying at a NYU global academic center should submit an application online through the Application Center in Albert.
 Consult www.nyu.edu/studyaway for fall and spring semester application deadlines.
 Applicants are encouraged to plan ahead and apply early, as some programs fill quickly.

 Requests are processed and reviewed by the Office of Global Programs, as well as by the Office of the Associate Dean for Students.
 Considerations used in determining whether the program is appropriate for the applicant include academic and disciplinary standing and progress to degree.
 Confirmation letters are sent directly to the applicant with instructions for registration, pre-departure arrangements, and orientation information.